ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 This is why the `value` must match an `enum` element exactly.

-### Submitting the form
+## Submitting the form

-Finally, we need a way to submit the form, so let's add a button to the bottom of our `<form>` element and give it a `type` attribute of "submit":
+To complete our form and enable submission, we need to add a submit button.
+This button will be placed at the bottom of the form and is essential for allowing the user to send their input data to the server.

 ```html
 <!-- views/applications/new.ejs -->